Katherine Where the Outback meets the tropics

 Kick off your Katherine adventure in the NT’s third-largest town.
 Try a spot of caving, join a river cruise, or fly over the stunning Katherine Gorge.

-The outback meets the tropics at Katherine.
-The Northern territory’s third-largest town, Katherine is on the banks of the Katherine River, which flows from the nearby world-renowned Katherine Gorge (Nitmiluk National Park).
+Katherine is on the banks of the Katherine River, which flows from the nearby world-renowned Katherine Gorge (Nitmiluk National Park).

-Gateway to nature and adventure
+Gateway to nature & adventure

 The Katherine region extends from the Gulf of Carpentaria near the Queensland border towards the Kimberley in the west.
 Base yourself in Katherine to explore the five distinctive areas within this vast region.